Effective May 25, 2018

-We do share certain aggregated, non-personally identifying information with others about how our users, collectively, use Ben Halpern.
+We do share certain aggregated, non-personally identifying information with others about how our users, collectively, use Ben Halpern Community.
 For example, we may share information pertaining to the popularity of different programming languages for advertising partners.

-We do host first-party advertising on Ben Halpern.
-We do not run any code from advertisers and all ad images are hosted on managed Ben Halpern servers.
+We do host first-party advertising on Ben Halpern Community.
+We do not run any code from advertisers and all ad images are hosted on managed Ben Halpern Community servers.
 For more details, see our section on Advertising Details.

 We may share User Personal Information with a limited number of third party vendors who process it on our behalf to provide or improve our service, and who have agreed to privacy restrictions similar to our own Privacy Statement.
 Our third party vendors are listed below.